 - Friday, Sept.
 27: 1-2 dives at Point Lobos.
 Bring your own tanks and gear.
 Grab a buddy and make your own reservations.
 Meet at 8:30am at the gate.

 - Saturday, Sept.
-28: California marine life ID classes held at Cisco offices in San Jose (more details to follow if you register for these).
+28: California marine life ID classes held at Blue Endeavors Dive Shop in Alameda.
 Complimentary breakfast and lunch provided.